Juan Pablo Carrizo: Loan at Catania

-Internazionale
+Inter Milan

-On 31 January 2013, in the last day of winter transfer window, Carrizo joined fellow Serie A side Internazionale for a fee of €250,000.
+On 31 January 2013, in the last day of winter transfer window, Carrizo joined fellow Serie A side Inter Milan for a fee of €250,000.
 In his presentation one week later, Carrizo said that "it is an honour to join Inter", adding "I want to do my bit for the team both on and off the pitch."
 The Argentinian served as a second choice goalkeeper after Luca Castellazzi suffered an injury.
-Carrizo made his debut for the club against Bologna in Serie A on 10 March 2013, as Inter suffered a 0–1 home defeat at San Siro.
+Carrizo made his debut for the club against Bologna in Serie A on 10 March 2013, as Inter suffered a 1–0 home defeat at San Siro.
 This was his first and only appearance for 2012–13 season, and Inter finished the Serie A season in a disappointing 9th place.
 After the season finished, he extended his contract until 2015.

 During the 2013 International Champions Cup, held in United States of America, in the team's final match against Juventus for seventh place, Carrizo made 2 penalty saves and also scored a penalty kick himself, helping the team to win 9–8 on penalties.
 Carrizo played his first official appearance for the new season on 20 October 2013 in an away match against Torino, coming on to replace Samir Handanović, who was sent off (Carrizo in fact entered the field by replacing Kovačić), and save a penalty kick against Alessio Cerci in an evidential 3–3 draw at Stadio Olimpico.
 Six days later, in a league game against Hellas Verona, Carrizo played his first match as a starter in a 4–2 win over in San Siro.
 In December 2013, Carrizo made his first Coppa Italia appearance for Inter, playing full 90 minutes in a 3–2 win over against Trapani.